The current round of conference grant awards has a deadline of midnight Friday 28th April 2014.

 - The second is a Minor Conference Grant of £600, normally to contribute to travel and accommodation costs for speakers.

 These sums are not inclusive of any funds required to cover costs relating specifically to access to the conference for delegates with disabilities.
 Conference grant applicants should specify any such costs in their budget, and include in their application a clear special request for any monies needed for this purpose.

 The Association has a policy of funding conferences open to all – closed events would not normally be supported.
 It funds interdisciplinary conferences but only if they have a suitably substantial philosophical element.
 It also expects conference organisers to pay attention to gender and ethnic diversity, as appropriate, when putting the programme together.
 Conference grants are normally for conferences held in the British Isles.
 Applications should state what other sources of funding have been sought, including those from the host department.
 If the host department is not supporting the conference financially, applicants are invited to explain why not.

 Applications must be made on the following form: Conference Grant Application Form

 Please send your application form by email, with Subject heading as ‘Major [or] Minor Conference Grant Application’ as applicable, to the Director of the Association, Prof Miranda Fricker at MindAssoc@gmail.com

-There are two rounds per year (normally April and November).
-The DEADLINE for applications for consideration in the coming round will be announced in due course for late October or early November; applications arriving later than the deadline will not be considered in that round.
+There are two rounds per year (normally late October and early April).
+The DEADLINE for applications for consideration in the coming round will be in April, the date to be specified nearer the time; applications arriving later than the deadline will not normally be considered in that round.